stacklio/stackl/docs/content/misc/glossary.md

 ##### Task

-An atomic unit of work, done completely or rolled back, given by a Producer to STACKL for processing.
+An atomic unit of work, done completely or rolled back, given by an Operator to STACKL for processing.
 E.g., create a stack instance.

 ##### Task Broker (TB)